-In 2021, random testing was conducted on the following projects and offices:
+In 2022, random testing was conducted by the construction division on the following projects and offices:

-m 2021, faireom testing was co madeted on the following projects and offices.

 Project/Office Test Conducted

 Glam Residences Noise Monitoring (Internal)

 D&L Project Noise Monitoring (Internal)

-MRT 7 Surface water monitoring and Ambient Air

-and Noise Level Monitoring

 Tanza Yard Wastewater Monitoring (Monthly)

-Homebase Wastewater Monitoring (Monthly)

-Ambient Air and Noise Level Monitoring
+Wastewater Monitoring (Monthly); Ambient Air and Noise Level Monitoring; Source Emission Testing; Work Environment Measurement (WEM)

-Source Emission testing

-Work Environment Measurement (WEM)

 The Corporation ensures compliance with environmental laws, regulations, standards, and other requirements such as permits to operate.
-For 2022, HI aims to integrate approaches into its processes and identify opportunities across all its divisions.
+The relevant business segments will continue to monitor emissions and ensure compliance with the standards set by regulatory agencies.
+For 2023, HI aims to integrate approaches into its processes and identify opportunities across all its divisions.
 The education division, through research and innovation, can help find solutions to reduce air pollution.
+The Company will look into and study available applicable technologies and process improvements that could help reduce air pollutants.